Troglodyne-Internet-Widgets/tCMS/Readme.md

 A flexible perl CMS which supports multiple data models and content types

+tCMS is built fully around ubuntu hosts at the moment.

 Deployment is currently:
 * make -f Installer.mk depend
 * make -f Installer.mk install